Monday, February 01, 2016

 Flight for the pros?

-This morning I played ProFlight by Nick Brown of HiSoft - I jumped inside my Panavia Tornado to take it for a spin Maverick style.
-It runs fine on any Atari ST but will certainly benefit from faster computers: my Mega STE delivered an astounding framerate boost.
-As you can see from the animation, it's compatible with both display modes (mono shown).
+ProFlight by Nick Brown of HiSoft - puts us inside a Panavia Tornado.
+Fancy taking it for a spin, Maverick style?
+It runs fine on any Atari ST but will benefit from faster computers: my Mega STE delivered an astounding framerate boost.
+As you can see from the animation, it's compatible with both displays (mono shown).

-Now, I remember labouring over ProFlight back in the day so wondered how my older (and wiser?) brain would cope with this flight simulator.
-The main emphasis is on simulated realism so you're out of luck if you thought this was an arcade-style combat shooter.
-However, that doesn't mean it's all work and no play because, once you've got over the hefty learning curve, there is an enjoyable and rewarding experience to be had.
-However, that curve is indeed hefty!
+I remember labouring over ProFlight back in the day, so I wondered how my older (and wiser?) brain would cope with this flight simulator.
+The main emphasis is on simulated realism, so you're out of luck if you thought this was an arcade-style combat shooter.
+That doesn't mean it's all work and no play because, once you've got over the hefty learning curve, there is an enjoyable and rewarding experience to be had.

-Man, this is such a professional product and one that comes in a large box with a thick and weighty manual - it's like something you would expect from a real flight school!
-Yes, this is an incredible flight sim for techie gurus to drool over and certainly one of the most rewarding sims I have ever played.
+Man, this is such a professional product and one that comes in a large box with a weighty manual - it's like something you would expect from a real flight school!
+Yes, this is an incredible sim for techie gurus to drool over and certainly one of the most rewarding sims I've played.
 Please be careful and don't crash it O_o

-However, I fear this game might be too big and too complex for the casual game to bother with?
-The sheer amount of hours that are needed to fully devote yourself to the game are huge thanks to its immensely complex design.
-However, players without kids and tons of spare time will be rewarded with a fantastic flight sim experience.
+I fear this game might be too complex for the casual gamer.
+The sheer number of hours required to fully devote yourself to the game is huge, thanks to its immensely complex design.
+However, players without kids and with tons of spare time will be rewarded with a fantastic flight-sim experience.
 Tell me if I'm wrong.

-HiSoft is trusting you with their precious plane that can be enjoyed using either a floppy disk or hard drive.
+HiSoft is trusting you with their precious plane, which can be enjoyed on a floppy disk or hard drive.